 When replacing refrigerant oil it is important to use the specific type and quantity of AC oil recommended by the compressor manufacturer.

 This is a huge detail in the conversion from R12 to R134A refrigerant.
 Old R-12 systems use mineral oil.
 The newer R-134a type car air conditioning systems use synthetic oil known as PAG oil.
 Installing the wrong type of oil can lead to internal damage of critical air-conditioning components.

-Before you move on give this charging car ac page a bookmark or share with a friend having automotive AC problems.
+Before you move on, give this A/C page a bookmark or share with a friend having car problems.
 For more information on specific problems and procedures my start page